kuzudb/kuzu-docs/docs/rdf-graphs/rdfgraphs-overview.md

 ### Using Blank Node IDs in CREATE Statements
-Kùzu has the convention that during bulk data import from Turtle or N-Triples files, blank nodes are replaced with specific IRIs of the form `_:ibj`, where i and j are some integers.
+Kùzu has the convention that during bulk data import from Turtle or N-Triples files, blank nodes are replaced with specific IRIs of the form `_:i`, where i is an integer.
-If you use IRIs of this form, say `_:7b4`, in your CREATE statements for Resource nodes, Kùzu will interpret these as simple strings.
+If you use IRIs of this form, say `_:i`, in your CREATE statements for Resource nodes, Kùzu will interpret these as simple strings.
 For example, if a blank node with IRI `_:7b4` already exists, Kùzu will not CREATE a new Resource node and instead error.
-Further, you cannot have predicates whose IRIs of the form `_:ibj` (as in Turtle files).
+Further, you cannot have predicates whose IRIs of the form `_:` (as in Turtle files).
-Kùzu will error on CREATE statements that try to create a relationship record in the `_rt` or `_lt` relationship tables with a predicate whose IRI is of the form `_:ibj`.
+Kùzu will error on CREATE statements that try to create a relationship record in the `_rt` or `_lt` relationship tables with a predicate whose IRI is of the form `_:`.

 ## Duplicate Triples
 Some RDF stores do not allow duplicate triples to be inserted into a database.